joehuangx/gdrivetool/README.md

 ## Feature

 + **Upload:**

   + Upload into a newly-created directory in MyDrive
   + Upload into an existing directory with designated id
   + Upload into a newly-created directory in an existing directory with designated id
 + **Download:**

   + Download files and directories into a designated local path

-> *Note: Both upload and download support working with several files and directories at one time (nested uploading and downloading)*

 + **List:**

   + Display metadata of files under a designated directory and stored into `list.json`

 ## Instruction